 5 rules in caring for spandex clothes.

 Your garments won’t twist and overstretch if you wash them inside a mesh bag.
+Read this post on making a laundery bag for such clothes.

 Wash with similar synthetic fabrics